 DCCC's principal activity is the provision of clearing and settlement services to DGCX, and its clearing strategy is designed to complement the market which DGCX operates while meeting the risk management, capital and regulatory requirements of the marketplace.
-DCCC clears, settles, and guarantees the financial and physical delivery performance of futures contracts and options on futures contracts.
+DCCC clears, settles, and guarantees the financial and physical delivery performance of spot, shariah compliant and futures and options contracts.
 The strategy of DCCC is based on the following objectives: